Employee Benefits

 Legal Requirements for Employee Benefits

-• Unemployment Insurance: Provides temporary financial assistance to unemployed workers.
+• Unemployment Insurance: Temporary help for unemployed workers.

-• Social Security: A federal program that provides retirement, disability, and survivor benefits.
+• Social Security: Retirement, disability, and survivor benefits.

 Employee Assistance Programs (EAPs)

-• Defined Benefit Plans: Employers promise a specific benefit amount upon retirement, typically based on factors like years of service and salary.
+• Defined Benefit Plans: Guaranteed amount based on service and salary.

 Let DNS Insurance Broker Help